2010 Olympic Village

+Following the Olympics, the accommodations became residential housing.
+Today, the Village is a mixed-use community, with approximately 1,100 residential units, area parks, and various retail and service outlets.
+Southeast False Creek is the neighbourhood development that was built around the Olympic Village and in which the Village now sits at the core of.

 Whistler Olympic and Paralympic Village

-The Whistler Olympic and Paralympic Village (WVL) is located in Whistler, British Columbia, it served the 2010 Winter Olympics and the 2010 Winter Paralympics.
+The Whistler Olympic and Paralympic Village (WVL), located in Whistler, British Columbia, also served the 2010 Winter Olympics and the 2010 Winter Paralympics.
 Smaller than the VVL, it accommodated 2,400 athletes, coaches, and officials with 450 beds made especially with wheelchair access.
 Site preparation began in 2006 with construction starting in March 2007 and it was completed in Summer 2009.